Select Page

 Background

-The CODATA International Data Policy Committee (IDPC) was formed in 2014 following a recommendation from the preceding Executive Committee and the ISC Review of CODATA.
-The development of policies promoting open data for research has been a longstanding and prominent feature of CODATA activity.
-In order to ensure greater continuity and focus for these core activities – and to amplify CODATA’s voice in these matters – the CODATA Strategic Plan 2015-18 identified the Data Policy Committee as the principal means by which CODATA should define an international FAIR/open data policy agenda for research.
+The CODATA International Data Policy Committee (IDPC) was formed in 2014 following a recommendation from the Executive Committee and an ISC Review of CODATA.
+The development of policies promoting open data for research had been a longstanding and prominent feature of CODATA activities.
+In order to ensure greater continuity and focus for these core activities — and to amplify CODATA’s voice in these matters — the CODATA Strategic Plan 2015-18 identified the IDPC as the principal means by which CODATA should further pursue an international FAIR and open data policy agenda for research.

 Membership